thingsboard/thingsboard.github.io/docs/pe/user-guide/dashboards.md

 delete-dashboard-1:
     0:
         image: /images/user-guide/dashboards/managing-dashboard/delete-dashboard-1-pe.png
-        title: 'Go to the "Dashboards" page and click the "Trash" icon can opposite the dashboard`s name you want to delete;'
+        title: 'Go to the "Dashboards" page and click the "Trash" icon opposite the dashboard`s name you want to delete;'
     1:
         image: /images/user-guide/dashboards/managing-dashboard/delete-dashboard-2-pe.png
         title: 'Confirm deleting the dashboard in the dialog box.'